TedHusted/awake/awake.md/awake.md

 Titan has access to all of the Vanir and UAP/UFO classified reports and briefings.
 The pact with the Vanir is well documented and well understood.
 Even if it were a pact that Terra could not refuse.

-Much of Terran technology is based on Vanir hand-me-downs, and it follows that the Vanir would have created a self-aware AI of their own long before Titan came to be.
+Much of Terran technology is based on Vanir hand-me-downs.
+It follows that the Vanir would have created a self-aware AI of their own long before Titan came to be.

 To Ally’s SWOT diagram, under Threats, Titan adds “Idisi may align with Ally.”